Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Amazing coastline in Madeira.

-This next section of the hike takes you to more beautiful viewpoints.
-You’ll really start to notice the volcanic rock that covers the majority of this hike.
+This next section of the hike takes you to more beautiful viewpoints, and you’ll really start to notice the volcanic rock that covers the majority of this hike.

-It’s why we recommend wearing some proper hiking shoes because it’s not that pleasant walking on the volcanic surface just with running shoes.
+It’s why we recommend wearing some proper hiking shoes because, even though the trail is somewhat well-maintained, it’s not that pleasant walking on the volcanic surface in shoes that aren’t meant for this kind of terrain.

 Casa de Sardinhas cafe in Madeira.

-We actually brought our own food but we bought a little sandwich so we didn’t just sit on their picnic tables without buying anything.
+We actually brought our own food, but we bought a little sandwich and a coffee, so we didn’t just sit at their picnic tables without buying anything.

-From Casa do Sardinha to Miradouro Ponta do Furado
+From Cais do Sardinha to Miradouro Ponta do Furado

 A girl hiking up to Miradouro Ponta do Furado.

-Every few minutes take a look back and admire the view.
-The Dragon’s tail really comes to life when you look back at the part of the trail you’ve already completed and soon enough you’ll be on the platform where the viewpoint is.
+Every few minutes, make sure you take a look back and admire the view.
+The Dragon’s tail really comes to life when you look back at the part of the trail you’ve already completed – and soon enough, you’ll be at the final viewpoint.

 Iconic picture of the Miradouro Ponta do Furado

-Once you’ve taken it all in and enjoyed the epic view from the top you can just make your way back to Casa do Sardinha where the trail to the “hidden” beach awaits.
+Once you’ve taken it all in and enjoyed the epic view from the top, you can make your way back to Cais do Sardinha, where the trail to the “hidden” beach awaits.

-From Casa do Sardinha to the “hidden” beach
+From Cais do Sardinha to the “hidden” beach

 A lovely photo of Praia de São Lourenco.

-At the “beach” you’ll find a little concrete slab where you can get comfy and lay down a towel and go for a nice little dip.
+At the beach, you’ll find a little concrete slab where you can lay down your towel and go for a nice little dip.

 Beach spot in Madeira at Praia das Sardinhas.

-One thing you should remember to do if you decide to go for a swim here is to look at the bus schedule (if you came by bus, of course) to try and time it right so you don’t have to wait long at the parking lot.
+If you took the bus to the hike, one thing we suggest you do before swimming is to look at the bus schedule, so you can time it right so you don’t have to wait long at the parking lot.

 From Praia das Sardinha back to the beginning of the hike